Scott DeLancey: Sino-Tibetan linguistics

 DeLancey is currently undertaking field research on several Tibeto-Burman languages of Northeast India.
-He considers Sinitic to as a typologically mainland southeast Asian language group.
+Typologically, he considers Sinitic a mainland southeast Asian family.
 The Chinese mainland consensus on Sino-Tibetan theory holds that the Sino-Tibetan language family descends from a single linguistic ancestor that accounts for shared features of monosyllabism, tonal features, and isolating characteristics.
 Some of these may, however, have arisen from early borrowing between members now included in this language family.
 The history of Vietnamese, to cite one example, shows how an originally atonal, polysyllabic language can, under Chinese influence, adopt the characteristics of the latter.

 DeLancey has developed the hypothesis that the growth of the Shang state may have led to the adoption of its language as a lingua franca among the southern Baiyue and the Sino-Tibetan speaking Zhou to the west, creating a common lexical stock.
 According to this theory, the emergence of the Zhou within the Shang state strengthened a Sino-Tibetan component, which, on the accession of the Zhou to dynastic power, subjected the lingua franca to a process of creolization with a stronger Zhou Sino-Tibetan lexicon while building on a morphology inherited from Shang dynasty speakers.
 Sinitic in his view fits a Mainland Southeast Asian typology.
 The sum effect of this hypothetical Zhou diffusion of their version of the lingua franca was, he argues, one of Tibeto-Burmanization, with a concomitant shift from a SVO morphological substrate to a language with an increasing tendency towards SOV structure.

 DeLancey also proposed a new Tibeto-Burman subgroup, namely Central Tibeto-Burman.

+In 2013, DeLancey was honored with a Festschrift entitled Functional-Historical Approaches to Explanation.